Arborist

 Education and training requirements vary.
 Employees without experience or related education may start as labourers or grounds workers.
 They learn on the job.
 High school biology, ecology, and physics courses are an asset.

-Arborists should be skilled in using ladders, ropes, knots and climbing harnesses.
+Arborists should be skilled in using ladders, ropes, knots, and climbing harnesses.
 Most emergency response units are not trained to remove an injured person from a tree.
 For this reason, arborists should be familiar with aerial rescue and safety techniques.
-Employers may send arborists to 1- or 2-day safety training and advancement technique courses.
-Topics may include climbing techniques or aerial rescue.
+Employers may send arborists to 1- or 2-day safety training courses, such as aerial rescue and climbing techniques.

 Related short courses also are available: